Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Simplifications: Modulus Switching

 \subsection{The $i$-bit function is concentrated}

 We now explain that modulus switching provides an alternative proof of the Morillo--R{\` a}fols result that every single-bit functions is concentrated~\cite{MR}.

 The above discussion assumed the function $\widetilde{f}$ extends $f$ from $\Z_p$ to $\Z_{2^n}$ where $2^n$ is slightly larger than $p$.
 As Theorem \ref{thm:LS} shows, one can consider modulus switching for domains of any size, including switching to a smaller domain.
-The results about concentration hold in this greater generality, and this provides a new technique to prove concentration of (some) families of functions, by showing that a subfamily, for domains of specific forms, is concentrated.
+The results about concentration hold in this greater generality, and this provides a new technique to prove concentration of (some) families of functions, by showing that a subfamily of functions, defined on domains of specific forms, is concentrated.

 \begin{theorem}[{\cite[Theorem 6.1]{LS}}] Consider a family of functions $\famly = \{ f_{2^k}:\Z_{2^k} \to \C \}_{k\in\N}$ and define the family $\famly' = \{ f_n:\Z_n \to \C \}_{n\in\N}$, where for each $2^{k-1} < n \leq 2^k$ we let $f_n(x) := f_{2^k}(x)$ for every $x\in\Z_n$.
 If $\famly$ is concentrated then $\famly'$ is concentrated. \end{theorem}